Pusher 3: Plot

 When Milo meets with Luan to admit that he lost the ecstasy and needs more time to pay for them, the Albanians force Milo into a partnership to settle the issue.
 Using his kitchen as a meeting place, Rexho, an Albanian crook, and a Polish pimp arrive to sell a young girl into prostitution.
-Milo tries to distance himself from the transaction in disgust, but Rexho treats him as a subordinate, demanding food and drink and that he serve them and tricks Milo into snorting speed (an amphetamine type stimulant) as a prank.
-Rexho and the pimp attempt to sell the girl to Jeanette, a local brothel operator, but she refuses to take her, sensing she is likely under the age of 18.
+Milo tries to distance himself from the transaction in disgust, but Rexho treats him as a subordinate, demanding that he serve them with food and drink, and the pimp tricks Milo into snorting an amphetamine type stimulant as a prank.

+Rexho and the pimp attempt to sell the girl to Jeanette, a local brothel operator, but she refuses to take her, sensing she is likely underage.
 Milo gives the girl a piece of his daughter's birthday cake after she reveals that it is her birthday as well.
 After Rexho leaves, the girl attempts to flee, but Milo helps run her down.
 The furious pimp pours boiling water on the girl's hand, which ultimately sends Milo over the edge.
 In a rage he beats the pimp to death with a hammer, then waits for Rexho to return and kills him as well.
 The corrupt cop then delivers Muhammed to Milo in the trunk of his car, warning him not to hurt him.

-Out of options Milo seeks help from his old friend and ex-henchman Radovan, who left the underworld to start a successful pizza restaurant.
+Out of options, Milo seeks help from his old friend and ex-henchman Radovan, who left the underworld to start a successful Kebab restaurant.
 Radovan agrees to help Milo one last time.
-Radovan helps Milo torture Muhammed, who reveals that the ecstasy pills Milo had received were fake.
-Milo and Radovan stash Muhammed in a freezer after he threatens Milo, and then begin butchering the two corpses for disposal.
+He helps Milo torture Muhammed, who reveals that the ecstasy pills Milo had received were fake.
+Milo and Radovan stash Muhammed in a freezer after he threatens Milo, then begin butchering the two corpses for disposal.
 At dawn, Milo returns to his tranquil home and talks with Milena.
 She wonders why he disappeared during the party, then goes to bed.
 Milo walks into the backyard and silently smokes a cigarette while looking into his empty swimming pool.